thefarismd/webFull-ResumeBuilder/README.md

 - `PORT`: The port number on which the project will run.

 Make sure to replace these variable names with the actual environment variables used in your project.

-## License

-State the license under which your project is released.
-Choose an appropriate open-source license and include the license file in your repository.

 ## Dependencies